bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/KnownBugs.md

 [+] FIX: restarting a countdown level causes the "complete objective" dialogue to show up before the level restarts, and linger under the
     weapon select menu
 [ ] FIX: reload UI coloring doesn't work
-[ ] if sequential level condition to clear all enemies triggers an enemy spawn before another clear enemies condition, "Escape to your truck will show" until the first LevelCondition's triggers finish evaluating
+[ ] FIX: if diagloue contains a `break` statement before any dialogue, lorem ipsum text will show [ ] if sequential level condition to clear all enemies triggers an enemy spawn before another clear enemies condition, "Escape to your truck will show" until the first LevelCondition's triggers finish evaluating